BSHaidar/FDArecall/README.md

 * Did the proportion of Class I recalls from states won by President Trump in the 2016 Presidential Election decline after the election?

 The hypothesis test was not statistically significant (z-statistic: -0.4, p-value: 0.655) with a very small effect size (Cohen's h: -0.01).
 This result suggests that there is not a true difference in the proportion of Class I recalls initiated by firms in "Red States" between the two years prior and two years following President Trump's inauguration.
 Analysis of the yearly trend in the proportion of voluntary recalls in "Red States", however, shows an interesting pattern.
 Between 2012 and 2016, the proportion of Class I recalls in "Red States" oscillates between roughly 0.35 and 0.65.
 From 2016 through June of 2019, the annual proportion of Class I recalls in "Red States" has increased each year from a low of approximately 0.40 to 0.60 in June of 2019.
 An explanation for this change in pattern is unknown and requires further investigation.

-Our analysis did not find evidence of a difference in the proportion of Class I recalls in states won by President Trump from the two years before the President's inauguration to the two years following the inauguration.

 # Limitations and Further Study
 Non-random sample